StephanErb/aurora-expedition/README.md

            2016-04-17 15:36:21 RUNNING: None

 Our job has a single instance.
-We can send a HTTP request to this particular instances `0` using the built-in HTTP redirecting mechanism of Aurora:
+We can send a HTTP request to this particular instance `0` using the built-in HTTP redirecting mechanism of Aurora (for production, we would use a proper load balancer instead):

     $ curl -L http://aurora.local:8081/mname/www-data/devel/toyserver/0
     <html><head><title></title></head>